 Many people complain about heavy commitments.
 From hindsight, we see these commitments to be their homes, cars, insurance and their children’s education.
 Look closer and you see more than meets the eye.

-The results of your work pays for your bosses’ Lamborghini, their wives’ holidays, the new head office with the latest contemporary design, the bosses’ children education in Oxford …..
+The results of your work pay for your bosses’ Lamborghini, their wives’ holidays, the new head office with the latest contemporary design, the bosses’ children education in Oxford …..

-You will be surprise of all that can come out from your hard work for your company.
+You will be surprised of all that can come out from your hard work for your company.
 People might tell you that you are drawing a fat salary.
 The bigger your salary, the bigger the burden of the company upon your shoulder.
-That is the real commitment.
+That is real commitment.